 While hordes of American tourists find their way to Veneto (to the north) and Toscana (to the south), the Via Emilia is a road less traveled.
 So you rarely encounter queues or have to worry about making dinner reservations.
 Yes, a little less English is spoken here but a surfeit of warmth, friendliness, and hospitality make up for it.

 My husband and I had visited Bologna, the capital city of Emilia-Romagna, several times before.
 The large, well-preserved historic center is a pedestrian zone that can be explored easily by foot.
 On this trip, however, we wanted to venture beyond the gates and miles of arcades.
-So ensconced in a rental car with a Hertz NeverLost navigation system and carrying an IPad with Google Maps for backup, we set forth from Malpensa airport in Milan.
+So ensconced in a rental car with Google Maps, we set forth from Milano-Malpensa Airport.

 The Via Emilia (now a modern highway called SS9) spans a distance of about 165 miles between Piacenza, which sits beside the Po River halfway between Milan and Bologna, and Rimini on the Adriatic coast.
 Some of it is actually built atop the ruins of the original Roman road.